 The report stated that the first Pacific processing factory was set up in Fiji in the 1950s.
 Since then 31 factories had been established in 9 Pacific countries, but only 14 were still operational in 1997, employing 213 workers.
 Only 2 of these produced finished buttons; the rest producing blanks for Korea or Japan.

-Japan and Korea were tending to relocate there factories to low-wage countries.
-There were 20 Italian firms involved in shell buttons, one each in Spain, Germany and the U.K. The American firm Emsig was producing shell buttons in New York, New Jersey and China.
+Japan and Korea were tending to relocate their factories to low-wage countries.
+There were 20 Italian firms involved in shell buttons, as well as one each in Spain, Germany and the U.K. The American firm Emsig was producing shell buttons in New York, New Jersey and China.
 There was some production in Mauritius and Madagascar.
 A button factory in the Seychelles had switched to making jewellery.

 The report noted that the shell industry took a major hit in the late 1950 to early 60s, mainly due to competition from polyester buttons, but that there was still a demand for trochus.
 However, it was noted that growing environmental concerns may further reduce demand for trochus.